caroline-e-miller/weather-base/README.md

 # Description

 The Weather Dashboard is an application where users can search for weather conditions by city, and they are presented with essential weather conditions including a color-coded UV index.
 A five-day forecast is also presented, with temperature and humidity included in their respective columns.
+Recent searches are stored in buttons, are are updated upon refresh of the page.
+Additionally, the most recent typed search is restored upon the refresh of the page.

 # Usage